-Whether the student is required to take a summer class or complete a project to modify their grade is up to the discretion of the academic team.
-Upon successful completion of the summer class or project, the student's grade will be adjusted in such a way as to give the student a D-(score 60) as a yearly average for that class.
-Students who do not complete the requirements above will be retained in the grade in which they failed to satisfy the above requirements.
+Upon successful completion of the summer class, the student's grade will be adjusted and given D-60 as a yearly average for the subject they remediated.
+Students who do not complete the requirements above may be retained in the grade in which they failed or re-enrollment for the next school year may be considered.